jpearl01/mcsmrt/README.md

    $ ruby ~/mcsmrt/get_fastqs.rb -s sample_key.txt -o reads
    On successful completion, a folder called reads should be created along with the FASTQ files.
 8) The last step is to run the mcsmrt.rb script which does most of the heavy lifting and produces an OTU table with taxonomies for each OTU.
 The command that should be run for this purpose is as follows
-   $ ruby ~/mcsmrt/mcsmrt_v0.rb -d num_of_threads_available -a -f reads/ -e 1 -s 5 -x 2000 -n 500 -c ~/mcsmrt/tutorial/rdp_gold.fa -t ~/mcsmrt/tutorial/16sMicrobial_ncbi_lineage_reference_database.udb -l ~/mcsmrt/tutorial/16sMicrobial_ncbi_lineage.fasta -g /path/to/human/genome/fasta -p ~/mcsmrt/tutorial/primers.fasta -b ~/mcsmrt/ncbi_clustered_table.tsv
+   $ ruby ~/mcsmrt/mcsmrt_v1.rb -a -f reads/ -d num_of_threads_available -e 1 -s 5 -x 2000 -n 500 -c ~/mcsmrt/tutorial/rdp_gold.fa -t ~/mcsmrt/tutorial/16sMicrobial_ncbi_lineage_reference_database.udb -l ~/mcsmrt/tutorial/16sMicrobial_ncbi_lineage.fasta -g /path/to/human/genome/fasta -p ~/mcsmrt/tutorial/primers.fasta -b ~/mcsmrt/ncbi_clustered_table.tsv -v
    With the -d option, provide the number of threads.
 With the -g option, provide the path to the complete human genome in FASTA format.
 The other input files required to run this script are provided in the tutorial folder.

 ### Built with: